League showcasing international talent in Mexico City game

 “They like to see our games in English but read the stories in Spanish.”

-They renamed the modified NBA Hispanic site “ene-be-a”, as the acronym sounds when pronounced by Spanish speakers, and the enhanced site triggered what Sorros called “gigantic growth” across media and merchandise.
+They renamed the modified NBA Hispanic site “ene-be-a”, as the acronym sounds when pronounced by Spanish speakers, and the enhanced site triggered what Sorrosa called “gigantic growth” across media and merchandise.

 Fifty-four percent of those attending Miami Heat games last year were Hispanic, as well as 53 percent of the crowd that came to see the Spurs and 41 percent in Houston.